futurewei-cloud/chogori-platform/docs/RFC/schema_versioning.md

 of the field type.
 For example, {"AGE", Int, LESS\_THAN, 25} could represent a predicate that selects for records where the AGE field is less than 25.
 By expressing predicate fields by name rather than positionally we can support queries across schema versions more easily.
-Similarly, projection is also expressed by field name and expected type.
+Similarly, projection is also expressed by field name.

 The result set of a query (logically a list of SKVRecords), can contain SKVRecords written with